Network Densification in 5G: From the Short-Range Communications Perspective: Interpretation of Network Densification: From the Spatial Throughput Perspective

 Table II shows the critical densities under typical system settings, which are derived by making an extension of the results in \cite{Single_Slope_BPM_ref}.
 Under the dual-slope BPM with $\alpha_{1}=3.5$, we observe that up to 6.31$\times10^{4}$ BSs can be deployed per square kilometer to maximize the spatial throughput when $\tau=10\:\mathrm{dB}$.
 Otherwise, if more BSs are deployed, the detriment of resulting inter-cell interference overwhelms the benefits of spatial reuse, which degrades spatial throughput.
 In this case, provided that 1 million connections/$\mathrm{km}^{2}$ are to be supported in the places such as open gathering \cite{5G_Requirement_Ref}, almost 16 connections are served by each BS.
-Meanwhile, if users demand for higher transmission rate or equivalently greater SINR threshold, the critical BS density is reduced.
-For instance, under the dual-slope BPM with $\alpha_{1}=3.5$ and $\tau=20\:\mathrm{dB}$, the critical density is 1.58$\times10^{4}$ $\mathrm{BS}/\mathrm{km}^{2}$.
+Meanwhile, it is also observed that if users demand for higher transmission rate or equivalently greater SINR threshold, the critical BS density is reduced.
 This is because the transmission with higher rate is vulnerable and more likely to be interrupted by inter-cell interference.
-In addition, we observe from Table II that larger pathloss exponents lead to larger critical densities.
+In addition, Table II indicates that larger pathloss exponents lead to larger critical densities.
 In particular, the critical density increases to 2.51$\times10^{4}$ $\mathrm{BS}/\mathrm{km}^{2}$ under the dual-slope BPM with $\alpha_{1}=4$ and $\tau=20\:\mathrm{dB}$.
 The reason is that interference would decay more quickly with distance under larger pathloss exponents.
 As a result, its influence on spatial throughput is weakened.
 Note that the empirical pathloss exponents are basically large in urban areas, where the building blocks either form a regular Manhattan type of grid or have more irregular locations \cite{Winner_II_Model_Ref}.